 - Sonic Healthcare Limited (‘Sonic Healthcare’) is a company incorporated in Australia and is listed on the Australian Securities Exchange.
 Sonic Healthcare is one of the world’s leading providers of medical diagnostic services.
 Sonic Healthcare provides highly specialised pathology/clinical laboratory and diagnostic imaging services to clinicians (GPs and specialists), hospitals, community health services, and their patients.

-- As referred to in Sonic Healthcare’s Taxation Governance document, our approach to taxation aligns with our general business strategy, code of ethics and our Core Values.
+- As referred to in Sonic Healthcare’s Taxation Governance document, our approach to taxation aligns with our general business strategy, Code of Conduct and our Core Values.
 It also recognises that a large proportion of our revenue comes from governments and therefore it would be inconsistent with the priorities of our shareholders to risk our reputation with governments by adopting aggressive or non-compliant tax practices.

 - The UK operations of Sonic Healthcare are carried out by The Doctors Laboratory Limited and its associated UK companies and controlling interests in its Limited Liability Partnerships (LLPs) (“UK Group”).
 The UK Group act autonomously in the capacity of their trade, however corporate governance and oversight of tax risk is managed centrally by Sonic Healthcare.